payomagic/cisco-conf/implementation-structured-approach.md

 > During the executing and applying phases will all the information come in handy ;)
 > The following steps are **completed** during Creation and Execution of an Implementation Plan

-• Planning the implementation
+- Planning the implementation
   - Do not forget to include a testing phase!
   - During the above and after a below step test your plan!

-• Selecting the tools and resources required
+- Selecting the tools and resources required
-• Co-ordinating work with specialists and other people involved
+- Co-ordinating work with specialists and other people involved
-• Verifying the implementation
+- Verifying the implementation
-• Measuring and Interpreting performance results
+- Measuring and Interpreting performance results
+  - Graphical Tools may be handy - still all need CLI inputs
-• Documenting the baseline, performance, and recommendations
+- Documenting the baseline, performance, and recommendations

-**Site-specific Tasks**
+### **Site-specific Tasks**
-> in implementation plan may include the following
+> Implementation plan may include the following steps

 • Identifying applications and devices to be implemented
 • Creating installation tasks and checklists